arunarn2/ToxicCommentChallenge/README.md

 # ToxicCommentChallenge
 Text classification using GloVe embeddings, CNN and stacked bi-directional LSTM with Max K Pooling.
+Using dataset from Kaggle's [Jigsaw Toxic Comment Challenge](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge)

 ## Word Embeddings
 A word embedding is an approach to provide a dense vector representation of words that capture something about their meaning.
 It turns text into numbers and  helps building a low-dimensional vector representation from corpus of text, which preserves the contextual similarity of words.